Unit 2 - Practice Quiz

 19 Earliest Deadline First (EDF) scheduling assigns priorities:

-A. Based on shortest burst
+B. Based on shortest burst

-C. Dynamically based on closeness to deadline
+D. Dynamically based on closeness to deadline

 20 In Thread Scheduling, the distinction between PCS (Process-Contention Scope) and SCS (System-Contention Scope) relies on:

-A. The size of the thread
+A. The amount of memory allocated

 B. The programming language used